karstenwinter/karstenwinter.github.io/README.md

 I studied computer science in Hamburg (BSc) and Kiel (MSc) focusing on functional, object-oriented and multi-paradigm programming languages.
 You may contact me using ```brox dot p at web dot de``` (replacing ```dot -> .``` and ```at -> @```).

 Thinking about the "best" way to solve programming tasks has always fascinated me.
-I highly appreciate declarative object-oriented approaches like [Xtend](https://en.wikipedia.org/wiki/Xtend).
+I highly appreciate declarative object-oriented approaches like [Xtend](https://en.wikipedia.org/wiki/Xtend) and Scala.

 Please also check out my programming dedicated Blog [Xtendasy](http://xtendasy.tumblr.com) for articles.